Hand Tracking

 We recommend that you get acquainted with Ultraleap’s XR design guidelines before you start to work on hand tracking interactions.
 The guidelines provide valuable information for using hand tracking successfully in your project.

-When you start to develop with hand tracking, make sure to define an offset for the hand position.
+When you start to develop with hand tracking for VR-3 or XR-3, make sure to define an offset for the hand position.
 This is necessary because the head tracking point for your headset differs from the hand tracking point for Ultraleap.
+XR-4 does not require an offset.
+Use an offset of 0,0,0 for XR-4.

 Use the following offset (X = right, Y = up, Z = forward, you may need to use a different scale and coordinate system depending on your engine of choice):